 If you want to choose a piece to finish for a particular project, look for a shape with the correct lines for your project.
 Do you want straight modern edges?
 Soft curves? or particular types of trim?
 The fewer things you need to change to suit your style, the better.Continue to 3 of 18 below.

 Assessing Miniature Cabinetry for Flaws

 Aside from the obvious clunky contents, this piece of miniature furniture has a few flaws which will need to be addressed before it can shine.
-In the photo I've circled some of the more obvious things which are easy to notice.
+In the photo, we've circled some of the more obvious things which are easy to notice.
 Check your refinishing candidates for similar issues so you will know how to eliminate the worst offenders.

-Beginning in the upper left hand corner, notice the glue over run along the edges of the added panel details, as well as stray bits of unknown material which were finished over.
-On the upper right you can see where the finish is destroyed after removing large blobs of hot melt glue which had formed in the join edges.
-(I used a flat tissue blade (polymer clay blade) to remove the excess hot melt from the join.)
+Beginning in the upper left-hand corner, notice the glue overrun along the edges of the added panel details, as well as stray bits of unknown material which were finished over.
+On the upper right, you can see where the finish is destroyed after removing large blobs of hot melt glue which had formed in the join edges.
+(We used a flat tissue blade (polymer clay blade) to remove the excess hot melt from the join.)

 04 of 18

 How to Check Glue and Remove Glued Items Before Refinishing